opencv/opencv/modules/ml/doc/neural_networks.rst

     :param activateFunc: Parameter specifying the activation function for each neuron: one of  ``CvANN_MLP::IDENTITY``, ``CvANN_MLP::SIGMOID_SYM``, and ``CvANN_MLP::GAUSSIAN``.

+    :param fparam1: Free parameter of the activation function, :math:`\alpha`.
+See the formulas in the introduction section.

-    :param fparam1/fparam2: Free parameters of the activation function, :math:`\alpha` and :math:`\beta`, respectively.
+    :param fparam2: Free parameter of the activation function, :math:`\beta`.
 See the formulas in the introduction section.

 The method creates an MLP network with the specified topology and assigns the same activation function to all the neurons.